 You're staring at a test score.
 35 out of 40.
 Or maybe it's a survey result.
-A budget variance.
-This leads to a defect rate.
+That's why a budget variance.
+Think about it: a defect rate.
 Whatever it is, your brain immediately asks: what percentage is that?

 Most people freeze for a second.
 Then they reach for their phone calculator.